bitwiseworks/python-os2/Doc/howto/regex.rst

 ``.*[.].*$``

-Notice that the ``.`` needs to be treated specially because it's a metacharacter; I've put it inside a character class.
+Notice that the ``.`` needs to be treated specially because it's a metacharacter, so it's inside a character class to only match that specific character.
 Also notice the trailing ``$``; this is added to ensure that all the rest of the string must be included in the extension.
 This regular expression matches ``foo.bar`` and ``autoexec.bat`` and ``sendmail.cf`` and ``printers.conf``.

 Now, consider complicating the problem a bit; what if you want to match